 As your child becomes quite interested in reading, encourage them to select books of their choice and read them on their own.
 Grant them freedom in their reading journey and praise them for their efforts.
 By following independent reading, kids get control of their learning and develop a sense of pride in their progress as a reader.
 This enhances self-esteem and confidence.

 6. Provide a variety of reading materials:

 Reading only educational books or books of one genre can get boring for your child.
 Provide your child with access to a wide range of reading materials.
-This can include poetry, fiction, non-fiction, picture books, newspaper, and comics.
-By reading different types of books, kids not only learn about different reading styles but also expands their knowledge in various fields of science, history, and literature.
+This can include poetry, fiction, non-fiction, picture books, newspapers, and comics.
+By reading different types of books, kids not only learn about different reading styles but also expand their knowledge in various fields of science, history, and literature.

 7. Discuss what your child has read:

 Encourage your child to share their opinions and thoughts about what they have read.
 Ask them open-ended questions, and convey interest in their answers.
 This will help to build their confidence and motivate them to continue reading.
 Express your curiosity in the topic while asking questions as they will love answering them.